If Access is a Door, Intentional Design is the Key

 • Who is this really serving?

-• Who’s still getting left behind?
+• Who’s still being left behind?

 Melissa Holloway